simonebaracchi/anagrhash/README.md

 An anagram generator / reverse-hash resolver.

 Uses C and is written for Linux systems.

 I wrote this mostly for educative purposes, to try out some different concurrency models and inter-thread communication methods in C.

 ### Building

 \# sudo apt-get install libmhash-dev libglib2.0-dev

 \# make

-The repo contains a binary which might work for you if you are on an x86 Debian or similar.
+The repo contains a binary which might work for you, if you are on an x86 Debian or similar.

 ### Using